 3. Stay in the present: Being mindful can be an effective way to switch off and to cope with holiday stress.
 Mindfulness is a proven technique used to reduce stress and help people cope with tough times.

 4. Get support: If you’re feeling alone or lonely, it’s important to reach out and talk to someone.
 The mental health professionals at Beyond Blue Support Service are available over the holiday period 24/7 via 1300 22 4636, online chat (3pm-12am AEDT) or email (responses within 24 hours).
 There are also other services to contact for support during this time if you need someone to talk to.

-5. Plan ahead: Before you go back to work in the new year, take time to think about how you’ll look after yourself in 2019.
+5. Plan ahead: Before you go back to work in the new term, take time to think about how you’ll look after yourself for the remainder of 2019.

 Below are some steps to consider:

 - Identify what’s important to you, and what you want to change or do.

 - Find a mentor to offer support, guidance, reassurance and accountability.